A variation of the classic crochet pattern the

 Changing Colors

-Change colors by fastening off at the end of the round and joining with a standing stitch at the corresponding stitch on a different side of the work.
+Change colors by fastening off the old color and starting the new color with a standing stitch at the corresponding location on a different side of the work.
 By changing your new join location, your color changes will be less obvious, and your ends will be easier to weave in.
 I always weave in ends and I don’t recommend knots or simply working over ends.
-I give instructions in parenthesis to help you start new colors on a different side of the work.

 Abbreviations